-Prior to joining Vice Chair Runner's staff, Cary worked in the Tax and Fee Programs Division of the Board's Legal Department.
+Prior to joining Member Runner's staff, Cary worked in the Tax and Fee Programs Division of the Board's Legal Department.
 He represented staff at Board hearings and in other business taxes matters.
 He also wrote opinion letters to taxpayers explaining how sales and use tax apply to their business and personal transactions.

 Born and raised in the San Francisco East Bay Area, Cary is a graduate of the University of California, Santa Barbara and the University of California, Davis School of Law.
 Cary and his wife have two children and reside in Sacramento.